exivity/react-orbitjs/packages/react-crud-hook/README.md

 | options | ```{ ...standardCallbacks, ...customOptions }```

 ### `Standard callbacks and custom options`
-Callbacks are handled by the manager.
-Custom options are passed to each crud function (provided in to the manager) as second argument.
+Callbacks are handled by the manager and enriched with the extensions you provide to the CrudManager.
+Custom options are passed to each crud function (provided to the CrudManager) as second argument.
 You can use the following callbacks:

 | Callback | arguments | Description
 |:---------|:-----------|:-----------